hipay/hipay-docs/hipay-enterprise-sdk-magento2/09-Split-payments.md

 ### Split payment overview

-A split payment overview is available in your Magento Admin Panel in `Sales => [HiPay Fullservice] Split Payment`.
+A split payment overview is available in your Magento Admin Panel in `Sales => [HiPay Enterprise] Split Payment`.

 For each installment, you can edit, delete or pay it immediately.
 You can also change the payment date or the amount to pay.